ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 </table>

-You will be glad to know that this set of courses has, at least briefly, discussed each one of these kinds of vulnerabilities, even the ones “on the cusp”.
+You will be glad to know that this set of courses has, at least briefly, discussed each one of these kinds of vulnerabilities, even the ones “on the cusp”, for both the [2019](https://cwe.mitre.org/top25/archive/2019/2019_cwe_top25.html) and [2021](https://cwe.mitre.org/top25/archive/2021/2021_cwe_top25.html) editions of the CWE Top 25 list.

 ### Quiz 4.6